WATCH: Joy ride ends with car crashing into pole - NewsBreak

 Saturday night just before 9 p.m., a group of people gathered in the parking lot of the Power Center Academy High School in Hickory Hill located in the Mendenhall Mall.

-Video obtained by WREG shows the crash happening and the people who were watching rush to help the driver.
+Video obtained by WREG shows the crash happening and the people who were watching rushed to help the driver.

 Paul Price lives across the street from the parking lot.
 He said people do doughnuts there all the time.